-Therefore, “phlebitis” simply means inflammation in the veins.
-However, veins almost never become inflamed for no reason.
+Therefore, “phlebitis” means inflammation in the veins.
+However, veins rarely become inflamed for no reason.

-The most common cause of naturally occurring phlebitis is when a clot forms in a vein near the surface and the vein becomes inflamed, which is the natural reaction of a vein to a clot and the way clots are removed. of natural form.
+The most common cause of naturally occurring phlebitis is when a clot forms in a vein near the surface and the vein becomes inflamed, which is the natural reaction of a vein to a chunk and how lumps are removed from their natural form.

 Phlebitis of the legs

-Now we will return to the most common type of phlebitis, the phlebitis that is associated with varicose veins or hidden varicose veins (caused by venous incompetence or venous reflux disease).
+We will return to the most common type of phlebitis, phlebitis associated with varicose veins or hidden varicose veins (caused by venous incompetence or venous reflux disease).

-In normal leg veins, blood flows through the veins when it is pumped through the muscles of the feet or legs during exercise.
+In normal leg veins, blood flows through the veins when pumped through the muscles of the feet or legs during exercise.

-In this case, the blood is still pumped through the veins normally when moving.
-However, when the leg relaxes, the valves do not work and blood falls through the veins in the legs due to gravity.
+In this case, the blood is still pumped through the veins, usually when moving.
+However, when the leg relaxes, the valves do not work, and blood falls through the veins in the legs due to gravity.

-The valves are said to be “incompetent” and the blood to “flow” down the veins in the legs in the opposite direction from normal.
+The valves are said to be “incompetent,” and the blood “flows” down the veins in the legs in the opposite direction from normal.

 Historically no names have been given to these veins.

-We now call them “hidden varicose veins” for obvious reasons, and whenever we talk about hidden varicose veins, we know that they are caused by venous incompetence (valves do not work) and venous reflux disease (blood falls through the veins in opposite direction with gravity).
+We now call them “hidden varicose veins” for obvious reasons.
+Whenever we talk about hidden varicose veins, we know that they are caused by venous incompetence (valves do not work) and venous reflux disease (blood falls through the veins opposite to gravity).

 - There is a change in the wall of the glass.